-Over the course of working on the sampler, every design was transferred separately to avoid fading of the lines before I got to stitch the respective motif.
+Over the course of working on the sampler, every design was transferred separately to avoid fading of the lines before I would get my hands on it.
 As yet, no transfer worked out perfectly, as you can read about under Problems Encountered.

 I didn't like the original colours in the book.
 To me, they looked kinda frumpy.
 I spent a lot of time to change them, finding out what colours and colour combinations I would like.
 It didn't work.
 I found it too laborious to colourise all the little crosses and lines, whether with crayons or in a graphic program, and a superficial colouration didn't work.
 I just didn't get the feeling.

 When I got sick of all the unavailing trials and errors, I told myself without further ado, that this will be a sampler for practice only, no need to fuss with the colours, I'll simply apply the colours from the booklet.
 As far as they were still avaible.
 Because some were not.
 I had to find a possibly similar substitute.